ralekna/oop_javascript/slideshow/slides/classes.md

 ### Calling (applying) functions and `this` keyword

 In *JavaScript* when you call a function it is always applied on something.
 That *something* inside a function is referenced as `this` pointer.
 Most of the time people call functions by using brackets `()`.
-This means that it will be applied on it's default or manually bind `this` object.
+This means that it will be applied on it's default or manually bound `this` object.
-You can manually specify target object on which function will be applied by calling functions with `apply()` or `call()` methods.
-In `strict mode` for globally defined functions this is a shorthand for calling `.apply(undefined, argumentsArray)` or `.call(undefined, arg1, arg2)`

 ```javascript
 function myGlobalFunction() {